redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 })

 ```

+> What's this `standard` thing?
+Think of it as the standard, default mock if you don't do anything else.
+We would have loved to use the name "default" but that's already a reserved word in Javascript!

 Storybook refreshes and we've got comments!
 We've got the same issue here where it's hard to see our rounded corners and also the two separate comments are are hard to distinguish because they're right next to each other: